mialkin/docs/databases/window functions.md

 Window functions are initiated with the `over` clause, and are configured using three concepts:

-- Window partition (PARTITION BY) — groups rows into partitions
+- Window partition (`partition by`) — groups rows into partitions
-- Window ordering (ORDER BY) — defines the order or sequence of rows within each window
+- Window ordering (`order by`) — defines the order or sequence of rows within each window
 - Window frame (`rows`) — defines the window by use of an offset from the specified row

 ## Initialization